 The Zardari of today is the same as the Zardari of a couple of years ago.

 Make sure the finish line is crossed, whatever the casualties suffered along the way.
-Think of little more than
+Think of little more than himself.

 And obsess over the minutiae of domestic politics.
 That’s the Zardari strategy.
 And it looks like we’ll have it suffer it a little longer still.